gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_COND_FLOGB	; Used in aarch64-sve2.md.
     UNSPEC_EORBT	; Used in aarch64-sve2.md.
     UNSPEC_EORTB	; Used in aarch64-sve2.md.
+    UNSPEC_F1CVT	; Used in aarch64-sve2.md.
+    UNSPEC_F1CVTLT	; Used in aarch64-sve2.md.
+    UNSPEC_F2CVT	; Used in aarch64-sve2.md.
+    UNSPEC_F2CVTLT	; Used in aarch64-sve2.md.
     UNSPEC_FADDP	; Used in aarch64-sve2.md.
+    UNSPEC_FCVTNB	; Used in aarch64-sve2.md.
+    UNSPEC_FCVTNT	; Used in aarch64-sve2.md.
     UNSPEC_FMAXNMP	; Used in aarch64-sve2.md.
     UNSPEC_FMAXP	; Used in aarch64-sve2.md.
     UNSPEC_FMINNMP	; Used in aarch64-sve2.md.